Cooking great tasting meals is another important key

 Campers will need few cups to hold their beverages and perhaps cereal and soups.
 We also use a cup to dip water from a large bucket or stock pot.
 Enamelware cups look very nice but they frequently have protruding handles that require unnecessary packing space.
 So we have accumulated a set of 6 stainless steel cups of varying diameters with either folding or no handles so that we can nest them all together.

-In addition to cups, campers will need at least one water bottle for each person.
-We keep these bottles handy when we are driving, hiking, visiting tourist attractions, and sleeping in the tent.
-Many people use stainless steel canteens or plastic bottles but if you choose plastic, be sure to get a BPA-free bottle.
-In a pinch, recycled Gator-Aid bottles will fill the need.
+In addition to cups, campers will need a few large water containers plus at least one small water bottle for each person.
+We use 1-liter Ocean Spray juice bottles as our large water bottles because they are easy to pack and carry when full.
+We also pack small stainless steel and recycled plastic drink bottles for personal use and carry these bottles with us when driving, hiking, visiting tourist attractions, and sleeping in the tent.
+If you choose plastic, be sure to get a BPA-free bottles.

 Campers will also need a few spoons and forks to eat their food.
 We have discovered that two people may need as many as 6 spoons and forks.
 Dinner knives are unnecessary since you can use a pocket knife or kitchen knife as necessary.
 Currently we are using vintage steel utensils that we bought in a flea market but you can find lighter nylon and Titanium utensils in camping outfitter stores.